AliceAponasko/StashCoach/README.md

 - Add networking tests

+- Add edge case tests
+    - Right now testing is quite primitive and in general we just following the logic

 - Add proper server response parsing
     - Right now the app is assuming that it is always a success.